sci-42ver/SICP_SDF/sicp_notes.md

   IMHO it is ok to be still pair.
 - > We’re representing a pair here as a list of two elements rather than as a Lisp pair.
   Since this is more convenient for `accumulate`, etc.
+#### 2.2.4
+- Here `frame` defines where we are allowed to draw (see Figure 2.15).
+  And `painter` defines ~~what~~ how to draw (see `segments->painter`).
+  We should call ~~`((painter frame) segment-list)`~~ `((segments->painter segment-list) frame)` based on definitions here.
+- > new end of edge1
+  See Figure 2.15
+- > Observe how the painter data abstraction, and in particular the repre-sentation of painters as procedures, makes beside easy to implement. i.e. we don't need to care about the detailed implementation (if using pure data structure, we at least needs constructor and selectors for further complexer manipulation).
+- > We could work at the lowest level to change the detailed appearance of the wave element; we could work at the middle level to change the way corner-split replicates the wave; we could work at the highest level to change how square-limit arranges the four copies of the corner.
+  So it just means using *nested* function calls.
+-
 ## lec
 ### lec05
 It says about `list` which has not been said up to the book corresponding chapter.